 Make lowering your turnover rate your goal and commit to it!
 There are many simple and low-cost actions you can take in order to keep your best employees.

-Fact #4: Turnover rate is the highest in the first employment year
+Fact #4: The turnover rate is the highest in the first employment year

 Question: What is a critical period for employee turnover?